azsk/DevOpsKit/Contributing.md

 ### Contributing to code
-#### Understanding the structure of Secure DevOps Kit
+#### Understanding the structure of the DevOps Kit
-Before contributing to code you must understand the structure of Secure DevOps Kit.
-Secure DevOps Kit evaluates security controls for Azure services like App Service, KeyVault, Storage etc. For each service, controls are defined using two main parts:
+Before contributing to code, you must understand the structure of the DevOps Kit.
+At its core, the PowerShell module of the DevOps Kit evaluates security controls for Azure subscriptions and Azure services such as AppService, KeyVault, Storage, etc. For each service, controls are defined using two main parts:

 **1. Policy/Configuration:**</br>
 It is a json file that has a set of security controls for an Azure service.
-For each control in a service there is an entry in Policy/Configuration json file having properties like ControlID, Description, Recommendation, Rationale etc.
+For each control in a service there is an entry in Policy/Configuration json file with properties like ControlID, Description, Recommendation, Rationale etc.

-You can find the configuration for service under: "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json"
+You can find the configuration for any Azure service under: "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json"

 Now let's understand the various properties defined for controls:
 ```
 {